PAST, PRESENT AND FUTURE OF CALEDONIAN PARK

 In recent years, the park has benefitted from major investment and redesign on its northern edge.
 A new ‘natural play’ area was opened in 2010 and a section with formal garden spaces and extensive tree, shrub and herbaceous planting, intended for community use, was opened in August 2013.
 Caledonian Park Friends Group has planted and maintains two of these as nature gardens with planting attractive to bees, butterflies and birds, a hibernaculum, loggery and a wildflower meadow.
 Another community group based in the Drovers Age UK Centre is developing an ‘art garden’ with mosaic planters, sculptures and other art displays.
 Brecknock School grows vegetables in raised beds in another garden space and the Gower School pupils take a special interest in one of the woodland areas.

 In December 2016, Islington Council was awarded a £1.87 million Heritage Lottery Fund grant to repair and make accessible the Clock Tower, park gates and railings and to build a Heritage Centre, providing information on the park's history, a café and toilets.
 The Cally Clock Tower Centre opened in June 2019, and the Tolpuddle Café opened in July 2019.
-For more information, plans, and latest updates have a look at islington.gov.uk/caledonianpark.
+For more information have a look at the Centre website or islington.gov.uk/caledonianpark.

 Find out more about the history of the park and the local area in our booklet, available for £5 from the Friends stall (next event) or from firstname.lastname@example.org.